What to Consider when Trying Neurofeedback training

 - Same training as in office visits.
 All our rentals feature NeurOptimal 3.0 software

 - Save in overall cost of neurofeedback sessions (Cost can be as low as $40 per session)

 - Easy to use, long lasting and effective

 Pick up the equipment at one of our locations for free or have it shipped directly to your home for a small shipping cost. .

 Not sure what Neurofeedback Option is best for you?
 We're here to help!

-Schedule a consulation with one of our Neurofeedback Trainers.
+Schedule a free consultation with one of our expert Neurofeedback Trainer Coaches.